 Cádiz is the oldest inhabited city in Iberia and is also home to the Spanish navy and one of southern Europe’s largest commercial ports.
-All crammed onto a thin strip of land on Spain’s southern Atlantic coast, you could be forgiven for thinking that this mix of ancient culture and commercial and naval dockyards makes Cádiz a bit edgy.
-Well nothing could be further from the truth as the citizens of Cádiz and in particular, the followers of Cádiz Club de Fútbol are among the most passionate and friendly in the land.
-All of which makes the newly refurbished Ramón de Carranza a fantastic place to watch football
+All crammed onto a thin strip of land on Spain’s southern Atlantic coast, you could be forgiven for thinking that this mix of ancient culture and commercial and naval dockyards make Cádiz a bit edgy.
+Well, nothing could be further from the truth as the citizens of Cádiz and in particular, the followers of Cádiz Club de Fútbol are among the most passionate and friendly in the land.
+All of which makes the Nuevo Mirandilla (Previously called Estadio Ramón de Carranza), a fantastic place to watch football.

-There is much conjuncture about the date on which club was formed.
+There are many conjunctures about the date on which club was formed.
 Some can trace the club back to 1903, others 1908.
 Whatever the correct date, Mirandilla Foot-ball Club, as they were then known, started out at the Colegio Arcángel San Miguel before moving to the Campo de Las Balas in 1923.
 The club registered with the Andalucian federation in 1931, which also saw a move to the Campo de Velodrome, where they stayed for two seasons.
 In 1933, the municipality built an enclosed ground next to the city’s Plaza del Toros.

 The Campo de Deportes Mirandilla opened on 27 August 1933 with a match against Real Betis.
-This basic ground served the club as home for twenty two years, during which time FC Cádiz, as they became known in 1936, gained promotion to La Segunda and in the first season following the Civil War, just missed out on promotion to La Primera.
+This basic ground served the club as the home for twenty-two years, during which time FC Cádiz, as they became known in 1936, gained promotion to La Segunda and in the first season following the Civil War, just missed out on promotion to La Primera.
 Normal service was resumed shortly afterwards as Cádiz slipped back into the Tercera in 1943.
-This square enclosure in the shadow of the city’s bullring, had four narrow, open terraces with the only cover being provided by canvas sheets stretched over the directors area.
+This square enclosure in the shadow of the city’s bullring had four narrow, open terraces with the only cover being provided by canvas sheets stretched over the directors’ area.
 The ground was damaged following a massive explosion in the navy dockyards in August 1947 and whilst they played on at the ground for another 8 years, it prompted the club to look for a new home.
-The Campo de Deportes Mirandilla was given an emotional send off when the club won promotion at the end of the 1954-55 season.
+The Campo de Deportes Mirandilla was given an emotional send-off when the club won promotion at the end of the 1954-55 season.

 Work had begun in May 1954 on a new stadium on the south-eastern edge of town.
 Designed by Manuel Muñoz Monasterio and Fernandez Pujol, who worked together on the Estadio Santiago Bernabéu, the stadium consisted of a ring of terracing around the pitch, with a raised tribuna on the western side.
 The ground was oval in shape and had a capacity of 15,000.
 On the east side was an Olympic Tower or La Torre de Preferencia as the locals preferred to call it.
 It opened on 3 September 1955 with a friendly against Barcelona.
 A few days later, the inaugural staging of the Trofeo Ramón de Carranza took place.
 Like the stadium, this was named after the club president and mayor of Cádiz who was instrumental in the building of the stadium.
 The tournament quickly became the most prestigious pre-season tournament in Spain and the money raised through gates receipts helped Cádiz tremendously.